 Other disciplinary actions, such as monetary fines, community service, or holds on requests for transcripts, diplomas, or other student records to be sent to third parties, as set forth in campus regulations.

 105.12 Work Assignments or Service

-Work assignments, service to the University or community or other related discretionary assignments may be assigned to make symbolic restitution to the university community or to provide educational insights related to the violation.
-Work assignments or community service for organizations shall not be less than one hour nor more than twenty hours per member.
+Work assignments, service to the university or community or other related discretionary assignments may be assigned to make symbolic restitution to the university community or to provide educational insights related to the violation.
+Work assignments or community service for organizations shall not be less than one hour nor more than 20 hours per member.

 105.15 Educational Activities

 An individual or group may be required to participate in a specific activity as a method to educate him/her/them about an issue or behavior related to the violation.
 It is extremely likely you will be assigned (in combination with other sanctions) Educational Activities.
 That means you may have to complete one or more of the following: